tigerlily/redisse/example/README.md

 A Rack session cookie is used to randomly select one of four channels (`channel_1` to `channel_4`) and simulate different access rights for different users of your application.

+You can also send events from the command line:

+    $ bin/publish global message 'Hello CLI'